isovector/draconian-results/pho.md

 [High performance athletes]()

-High performance athletes can train, travel and compete together.
+High performance athletes already training in B.C. as of November 19, 2020 can train, travel and compete together.
 They must follow the COVID-19 safety protocols of the provincial or national sports organization they are affiliated with.

 To qualify as a high-performance athlete, you must be identified by the Canadian Sports Institute Pacific as a high-performance athlete